← Back to all posts

 That is what led me to Lemonvite, and I should be transparent: I built it.
 But I built it specifically because I was frustrated with the tradeoffs I just described.

 Lemonvite costs $5 per event, flat.
 No tiers, no subscriptions, no ads, ever.
-For that $5, here is what you get:
+Here is what that $5 actually buys.

-A custom design engine instead of templates.
-You describe your event, and the design engine generates a unique invitation that no one else has.
-No scrolling through hundreds of templates hoping to find something that works.
-No ending up with the same design your friend used last month.
+Instead of a template catalog, you get a design engine.
+You describe your event and what you want, and it generates an invitation no one else has.
+There is no scrolling through hundreds of options hoping to find something that works, and no chance you end up with the same design your friend used last month.

 Is $5 Worth It?